David Stockman on Starving the Beast: “It doesn’t work. Game over.”

 Stockman: I’m mortified by that thought.
 But at some point you have to ask, what’s good policy?

-Here’s one aggrieved citizen who wishes that point had arrived–that David had asked that question–oh, about thirty years ago?
+Here’s one aggrieved citizen who wishes that point had arrived — that David had asked that question — oh, about twenty-eight years ago?

 Stop with the partisanship.
 Ted Kennedy and John Murtha, may their black souls roil forever, are just as much responsible for the out of control spending in government without finding a way to pay for it as any defense spending hawk.